seidels/TiDeTree-Tutorial/README.md

 > **Topic for discussion**
 >
-> How do you expect the results to differ when birth and death rates are shared amonog alignments?
+> How do you expect the results to differ when birth and death rates are shared among alignments?
 >